Bus lane victim runs the company

 A man hit by a bus in central Wellington is a director of the company responsible for running the city's bus network.

-Tim Brown suffered severe head injuries and a collapsed lung after being run over near Mercer St about 1pm yesterday.
+Tim Brown suffered head injuries and a collapsed lung after being run over near Mercer St about 1pm yesterday.

 Mr Brown is a director of NZ Bus, which runs Wellington's buses.
 He is also a key member of the management team at Infratil, which owns NZ Bus.